sadit/TextSearch.jl/README.md

 ```

 TextSearch can also be used with SimilaritySearch methods.
-The iniial code is identical to using that using the inverted index
+The initial code is identical to that needed by the inverted index
 ```julia
 julia> using SimilaritySearch, TextSearch julia> url = "http://ingeotec.mx/~sadit/emospace50k.json.gz"